Micro-Irrigation Systems Market Size and Share

 By Mechanism: Drip Systems Anchor Expansion in Water-Scarce Zones

-Drip irrigation dominated the micro irrigation systems market with 60% share in 2024 and is forecast to grow at 5.6% CAGR to 2030.
-The micro irrigation systems market size for drip applications reached USD 2.28 billion in 2024 and is set to widen amid stricter basin-allocation caps.
+By mechanism, drip systems captured 60% of the micro-irrigation systems market share in 2024, while micro-sprinklers are projected to advance at a 5.6% CAGR through 2030.
 Drip’s precise root-zone delivery curbs evaporation and runoff, offering water savings that often surpass public-policy thresholds for incentives.

 Micro-sprinkler lines occupy the second-largest position, valued for broader wetting patterns suited to vegetables and young plantations.
 Bubbler and micro-jet devices carve out niche demand during orchard establishment when higher flow rates are essential.
 Subsurface drip irrigation (SDI) continues to gain traction in perennial row crops because buried laterals deter weed growth and limit surface evaporation.